Timeline of Cardiff history: The city of Cardiff – the largest coal port in the world

-1905: Cardiff was granted city status by Edward VII and the Mayor became the Lord Mayor, with the right to use "The Right Honourable".
+1905: Cardiff was granted city status by King Edward VII and the Mayor became the Lord Mayor, with the right to use "The Right Honourable".

 1907: Queen Alexandra Dock was opened; it was the largest in Cardiff.

 1909: The University building in Cathays Park was opened.
 The first Clark's Pies were produced.

 1910: Cardiff City played their first match at Ninian Park.

 1912: National Museum Cardiff established, opening to the public in 1922.

 1913: The record amount of around 10.7 million tons of coal were exported through Cardiff docks.
 This was the high point of the docks.